ROCm/rocm-install-on-windows/docs/conceptual/deployment-guidelines.rst

    :keywords: HIP, Windows, deployment guidelines, HIP SDK

 ******************************************************************************************
-Application deployment guidelines for Windows
+Application deployment guidelines for HIP SDK
 ******************************************************************************************

 The HIP SDK consists of the AMD GPU Driver, HIP runtime, and HIP Libraries.
 These three parts are